-As of September 30, 2013, we had debt with a principal balance of \$87.5 million.
+As of March 31, 2015, we had debt with a principal balance of \$65.0 million.
 As a result of obligations associated with our debt, we may not have sufficient liquidity:

-- to respond to business opportunities, competitive developments and adverse economic conditions; - · to fund all of our costs if our revenue declines or costs increase; and - to repay the principal balance of our debt when due.
+- · to respond to business opportunities, competitive developments and adverse economic conditions; - to fund all of our costs if our revenue declines or costs increase; and - to repay the principal balance of our debt when due.

 Our debt obligations may also impair our ability to obtain additional financing, if needed.
 Our indebtedness is secured by substantially all of our assets, leaving us with limited collateral for additional financing.
-Moreover, the terms of our indebtedness restrict our ability to take certain actions, including the incurrence of additional indebtedness, certain mergers and acquisitions, investments, asset sales, dividends and stock repurchases.
+Moreover, the terms of our indebtedness restrict our ability to take certain actions, including the incurrence of additional indebtedness, certain mergers and acquisitions, investments, asset sales, dividends, and stock repurchases.
 In addition, even if we are able to raise needed equity financing, we are required to use a portion of the net proceeds of certain types of equity financings to repay the outstanding balance of our term loan.
 A failure to pay interest or indebtedness when due could result in a variety of adverse consequences, including the acceleration of our indebtedness.
-In such a situation, it is unlikely that we would be able to fulfill our obligations under our credit facility or repay the accelerated indebtedness or otherwise cover our costs.